Samples

 • Custom Android packaging usage: the Gradle build scripts were moved to the sample’s root directory, where the Teapot.sln file is located.

-• Custom Android configurations that demonstrate how to use Address Sanitizer (ASan) and Hardware Address Sanitizer (HWAsan).
+• Custom Android configurations that demonstrate how to use Address Sanitizer (ASan) and Hardware Address Sanitizer (HWASan).

 The implementation of the Teapot sample is split into multiple parts, which is typical for large cross platform applications and games: